Law Firm

 What is an injury caused by negligence?

-An injury caused by negligence occurs when the wrongdoer acted carelessly or failed to act, leading to injury to the victim.
+An injury caused by negligence occurs when the wrongdoer acts carelessly or fails to act, resulting in injury to the victim.
 Examples include a driver exceeding the speed limit and hitting a pedestrian, a customer becoming ill due to bad food in a restaurant, or a worker injured because of inadequate workplace safety measures.

 What are the four types of negligence?